 Dale Butler got his start in music when his parents gave him his first guitar.
-He played in a folk band during high school and later at college in London Ontario.
-While in college, Dale became involved in the local coffee house music scene revolving around Smales Pace Coffee House.
-He also played London’s Home County Folk Festival in the 80s.
+He played in a folk band during high school and while at college, in London Ontario, in the 80s, he became involved in the local coffee house music scene revolving around Smales Pace Coffee House.
+He also played London’s wonderful Home County Music & Art Festival (formerly Home County Folk Festival).

 Returning to Essex County, Dale became a well-known music store employee and later a long-time proprietor, before leaving the business to concentrate on his music.

 A passionate songwriter, Dale Butler has released six albums of original music.
-His latest album “A Songwriter’s Journey” will be released in August 2016, to coincide with his appearance at the 3rd Kingsville Folk Music Festival.
-Dale has played at Kingsville, every year since the festival’s inception, sharing the stage and tunes with Valdy & J.P.Cormier & Ron Hynes (2014).
+His latest album “A Songwriter’s Journey” was released in August 2016, to coincide with his appearance at the 3rd Kingsville Folk Music Festival.
+While performing at Kingsville, Dale has shared the stage and tunes with fabulous artists like Valdy, J.P.Cormier & Ron Hynes.

-Dale’s comfortable playing a house concert, fair or festival, but is also known for his inspiring senior home and church fundraiser performances.
-He hosts Dale’s Friday Coffee House, formerly known as the Last Friday Coffee House, a Leamington musical institution that is now entering its ninth season.
+Dale is comfortable playing a house concert, fair or festival, but is also known for his inspiring senior home and church fundraiser performances.
+He also hosts Dale’s Friday Coffee House (formerly known as the Last Friday Coffee House), a Leamington musical institution that is now entering its 12th season.
 It takes place monthly at The Bank Theatre in Leamington and helps nurture the careers of young and new performers.

 Solo ~ Duet ~ Full Band